littlstar/stardux/manual/usage.md

 Containers can be nested and still act independent of each other.
 Containers can propagate updates to their child containers.
-This makes updating multiple contains who share similar data easy.
+This makes updating multiple containers who share similar data easy.

 The following DOM structure yields a container with two child containers.